I Wanna Rock, Elaine!

 Also, credit where credit is due, the original Ramones graphic in this post was created by this guy and is actually a pretty funny comparison with The Misfits:

-Streaming/download links for this week's show are below (if the download sticks, just pause and un-pause)
+Streaming/download link for this week's show is below